ParsonsZeng/ThirstyScholar.github.io/README.md

 ![bbb_mnist_result](BBB/bbb_mnist_result.png)
 </center>

-As you can see from the plot, bayes by backprop prevents overfitting reaching final test accuracy around 97.4%.
+As you can see from the plot, bayes by backprop prevents overfitting reaching final test accuracy around 97.4% (97% is apprixmately the limit of feedforward neural networks on MNIST while conv nets can reach about 99.7% accuracy).